nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 # RFM Segments
 In addition to K-Means, customers could also be segmented using RFM metrics.
 The method is to set rules or thresholds based on RFM scores and assign the customer to a segment.
 The following are some common marketing labels that will be used in this project:

+The customers have been segmented according to their RFM scores using common labels in marketing.

 Champions
 - These are the best customers, with the most recent and frequent purchases and with the most dollar spendings.